 Samo Burja, political science researcher

 Samo Burja is investigating how societies can understand themselves well enough so they don't fall apart — as so many have throughout history.
-He is also one of our Catalysts.
-Here's a bit more about him.

 What's your quick bio?

 I'm the founder of Bismarck Analysis, a consulting firm that investigates the institutional landscape of society, usually in political risk.
 Bismarck uses the foundational research that my team and I have done over the past decade to deliver unique insights to clients about institutional design and strategy.